GetSherlog/repopack/README.md

 ### Docker Commands

-Some useful Docker commands for managing Repomix:
+Some useful Docker commands for managing repopack-cpp:

 ```bash
 # View logs from both services